ChicoState/UX-BilliardsTrainer/phaseIII/README.md

 ### Background

-!!!
-We found that most of our participants have had experience with learning a new sport in the past.
-Every participant had experience playing pool as well, with every user having played within the last half year.
-The most popular spot to play at was at a bar while some user would prefer to play at a home table.
+We found that 75% of our participants have had notable experience with learning a new sport in the past.
+Every participant had experience with playing pool as well, with every user having played within the last six months.
+75% of users also said they would prefer to play at a bar while 25% said they would prefer to play pool in their own home.

-!!!
-For each research method, detail each of the findings point-by-point to clarify new discoveries of users' needs !!!
+### Tasks

+Each user was able to successfully complete task one without any major challenges.
+Each user found it relatively easy to first login and then navigate to the profile page.
+For task two, 75% of users were able to successfully complete the task.
+One user found a bug in the system where after sorting the drills page by difficulty, they were unable to click on the drill of their choice.
+For the final task, every user was able to complete the task and navigate to the news section.
+From there, each user was able to find the Christmas article.
+While the task was successfully completed, not a single user was able to navigate to the article by using the search bar to find the specific author by their credentials.
+This was another smaller task that we were hoping that the user would be able to utilize to make their search easier.

+### Wrap-Up

 ## Conclusions